MajMcCloud/TelegramBotFramework/README.md

 #### IgnoreState

-Due to the fact that Attribute implementation and interace is optional, you want to let the engine maybe know, that you dont want to keep a specific form.
+Due to the fact that Attribute implementation and interaction is optional, you want to let the engine maybe know, that you don't want to keep a specific form.
 So it should get "lost".
 This attribute will help you here, add it to the form class and it will not get serialized, even if it implements IStateForm or the SaveState attributes.

 ```